 3) Build the quantitative model: This step mainly consists on correlating described trends across different categories of data (i.e. Response, Predictor and Socio-Economic variables).
 Unlike traditional correlations that relate two single variables (e.g. Total Biomass of Fish vs Turbidity), these will be done across all three categories and taking into account the multivariate structure of the data.
 In addition, these correlations will also take into consideration that within each category there are different types of data (e.g. Response variables could be of two types: Fisheries Independent and Fisheries Dependent).
 In doing so (collating all this together), it is likely that most of the considered variables within category will be co-varying, resulting (potentially) in spurious correlations, that will not only have negative statistical consequences (i.e., can reduce the statistical power of true relationships) but will also lead to confounded conclusions.
 It is also possible that a variable (or group of variables) within a particular type/category could be considered a response and a predictor variable within the model.
 For example habitat (evaluated as the structure and composition of benthic assemblages of coral reefs) could be considered a predictor for the structure and composition of fish assemblages; but could also be considered a response to the data matrix containing information on concentrations of heavy metals and turbidity.
 To deal with multi-collinearity, we will use Structural Equation Modeling (e.g. Graham 2003, Grace 2006).
-Structural Equation Models allow the assessment of the significance of specific relationships given the effects of other variables and their potential collinearities, considering all three categories (response, predictor and socio economic) at the same time.
+Structural Equation Models (SEM) allow the assessment of the significance of specific relationships given the effects of other variables and their potential collinearities, considering all three categories (response, predictor and socio economic) at the same time.
 This procedure will allow to quantitatively assess the relative importance of relationships among data sources.
 For example, we will be able to determine whether fish biomass is better correlated with temperature changes or with organic pollution; taking into consideration that other variables such as sedimentation or coral cover could also be important in the model.
 This information will be crucial to determine the strengths of the links proposed in the conceptual model or whether important links not identified by stakeholders might be missing.